 Sports enthusiasts will enjoy cheering on the university's top-ranked women's volleyball team as they perform at home and on the road.
 About 49.0% of UNC Chapel Hill applicants submit their SAT scores, which average about 1,315.
 Find out about what student life at UNC Chapel Hill is like by enjoying some campus videos.

 Ohio State University - Main Campus is among your top options if you want to study Communication & Media Studies.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Michigan State University is among your best bets if you're planning on studying Communication & Media Studies.
-Graduates of the Communications program earn around $33,529 in their early career salary, and $70,908 in their mid-career salary.
+Communications majors from Michigan State University earn a boost of around 2.5% above the average earnings of Communications graduates.
 The setting in a major city is wonderful for students trying to find adequate opportunities for social networking, adventure, and discovery.

 It is hard to find a better school than University of Washington - Seattle Campus if you wish to study Communication & Media Studies.
 Communications students from University of Washington - Seattle Campus earn a boost of around 21.2% above the typical income of Communications graduates.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 It's difficult to beat California State University - Long Beach if you want to study Communication & Media Studies.
 Positioned in Long Beach, California, this university is a good choice for students who prosper in an urban atmosphere.

 This school is well-known for the support of military personnel and is the 130 best in the United States for veterans.
 There is a graduate program obtainable for those who are intrigued.
 Learn more and see just how well Cal State Long Beach ranks in other categories.